 Overall review – 2.5/5

 A ho-hum watercolor pencil that shares many similar traits to its dry sibling.
-Lack of intense color, even fewer color options, and poor packaging makes this one hardly a home run choice.
+Lack of intense color, even fewer color options, and poor packaging make this one hardly a home run choice.
 Shop around for some of the other sets that are in this price range and we think you’ll be much happier.